19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Firebolts.md

 | Range    | 60 feet                                             |
 | Domains  | [Fire](../../../Spell%20Domains/Fire.md)            |

 You shoot 3 fiery projectiles at target(s) you can see within range.
-A bolt that strikes a target deals 1d4+1 [Fire](../../../../Damage%20Types/Fire.md) damage.
-You may have each bolt have a different target
+Each bolt deals 1d4 [Fire](../../../../Damage%20Types/Fire.md) damage.
+Each bolt *may* have a different target

 *Upcast: Fire one additional bolt per spell level.*